 Prayer is like a muscle.
 It gets stronger the more you use it.
 You may find that as you start praying using your prayer strategy that you will want to tailor some things or expand others.
 Hey, it's your prayer strategy, so how it evolves is up to you, but you will find that your prayers will become more focused and effective as you learn to use and refine your prayer strategy over time.

 Remember that God is ALWAYS there, and according to Proverbs 15:29 and 1 Peter 3:12, God always hears the prayers of the righteous.
 That doesn't mean he is going to grant your every request, but he is listening, so if you're saved, you've got a direct line to the Big Guy.
 Even if you can't hear his voice, he is there.
 For you.
-If you're not saved, he promises to hear your prayer of salvation according to 1 John 1:9 and Romans 10:9, so head on over to my salvation page to learn more about it or go to a local church and find someone to talk to.
+If you're not saved, he promises to hear your prayer of salvation according to 1 John 1:9 and Romans 10:9, so head on over to our salvation page to learn more about it or go to a local church and find someone to talk to.